Commercie/currency/README.md

 ========

 # Introduction
-A PHP library that provides metadata for current and historic currencies:
+A language-independent library that provides metadata for current and historic
+currencies:
 * ISO 4217 currency codes and numbers
 * Currency signs
 * The number of decimals a currency has